serdimoa/charting/Widget-Constructor.md

 ```

 ####overrides
 The object containing default Widget properties overrides.
 Overriding a property means assigning a default value to it.
+That said, if you load the chart, then all the properties' values from this chart will have the priority.

 You can override most of Charting Library properties (which also may be edited by user through UI) using `overrides` parameter of Widget constructor. `overrides` supposed to be an object having range of fields.
 Each field name is a name of overridden property and the field value is the desired value for those property.
 Example:

 ```javascript